7 Seconds (song): Critical reception

+In his weekly UK chart commentary, James Masterton praised it as a "gorgeous ballad".
+Pan-European magazine Music & Media complimented Cherry as "again brilliant" and described the song as "afro-hop", complimenting it as "melodic, synthy, sexy and with a slow beat."
+Wendi Cermak from The Network Forty described it as "haunting".
+Dele Fadele from NME named '7 Seconds' Single of the Week, noting that N'Dour duets with Cherry "to quite surprising results".
+He added that the voices "are pearls at 300 feet below sea level" and the arrangements "work wonders".
+In a separate review, Fadele opined that the song "makes like a future African sci-fi rumination on colour prejudice, with Yossou N'Dour's beguiling tones on show."
+Emma Cochrane from Smash Hits gave it a top score of five out of five and named it Best New Single, saying that "whoever came up with the idea of putting them on the same record was a genius."
+She concluded: "Hopefully in the charts for a very long time."
+David Sinclair from The Times wrote: "Built around a gentle boombox beat overlaid by drifting synthesizer chords, the song achieves the same seductive combination of rhythm and rumination that informed Bruce Springsteen's recent hit 'Streets of Philadelphia'."

 Chart performance

 "7 Seconds" was a worldwide hit, peaking within the top 10 of the charts in several countries, including Australia, Austria, Belgium, Brazil, Germany, Ireland, the Netherlands (number two), Sweden, Paraguay and the United Kingdom.
-It climbed to the top position in Finland, France, Iceland, Italy and Switzerland.
+It climbed to the top position in the Walloon region of Belgium, Finland, France, Iceland, Italy and Switzerland.
 It stayed at number one for 16 consecutive weeks on the French Singles Chart, which was the record for the most weeks at the top position at the time.
 On the Eurochart Hot 100, the song reached number two.
 It was awarded with a gold record in Austria, France, Germany, the Netherlands, Switzerland and the United Kingdom.